charmoniumQ/PROBE/docs/benchmark_suite/README.md

   We reproduced this provenance collector on all of the benchmarks.

 \begin{table}
+\caption{
-\caption{Provenance collectors from our search results and from experience.}
+  Provenance collectors from our search results and from experience.
+  See \Cref{collection-methods} for their exact definition.
+}
 \label{tbl:tools}
 %\begin{minipage}{\columnwidth}
 \begin{center}